I think that the photography of your day is one of the most important things to consider when you are planning your wedding.

 It’s a huge responsibility and it’s one that I enjoy.

-I love working with good people and it’s an honour to be there on such a special day.
+I put a lot of time and effort into what I do and love working with couples who appreciate and understand how hard I work for them.
+For me, it’s an honour to be there on such a special day.

 I count many couples as friends after photographing their day, and love hearing how much the memories mean to them years later.